††††† RELATES TO: KRS 312.019(9)(g), 312.021, 312.991

 ††††† NECESSITY, FUNCTION, AND CONFORMITY: KRS 312.021(1) prohibits advertising that is false, deceptive, or misleading.
-KRS 312.019(9)(g) authorizes the board to regulate forms of advertising.
-This administrative regulation establishes limits of permissible professional advertising with the aim of adequately informing the public but at the same time establishes limits to safeguard the public from false or misleading statements and nuisance type advertising.
-KRS 312.019 authorizes the Kentucky Board of Chiropractic Examiners to adopt administrative regulations concerning forms of advertising or solicitation that may be false, misleading, or deceptive and to require a seventy-two (72) hour rescission period for consumers responding to certain forms of solicitation or advertising.
-This administrative regulation defines the forms of solicitation or advertising wherein the responding consumer is granted a seventy-two (72) hour rescission period.
+KRS 312.019(9)(g) authorizes the board to promulgate administrative regulations to regulate forms of advertising and authorizes the board to establish a seventy-two (72) hour rescission period for a consumer responding to certain forms of solicitation or advertising.
+This administrative regulation establishes limits of permissible professional advertising to safeguard the public from false or misleading statements and nuisance type advertising.
+This administrative regulation also defines the forms of solicitation or advertising wherein the responding consumer shall be granted a seventy-two (72) hour rescission period.

-††††† Section 2.
-A licensee may advertise his services through any medium if the advertisement is not false, deceptive, or misleading and shall include the following:
+††††† Section 1.
+A licensee may advertise chiropractic services through any medium if the advertisement is not false, deceptive, or misleading.
+(1) An advertisement shall include:

 ††††† (b) Chiropractorís name;